J1Marcus/everbound/docs/COLLABORATION_MODELS.md

 ### 1.1 Core Principles

-1. **Book Type Determines Collaboration Model:** Individual and Family Memoirs have fundamentally different collaboration rules
+1. **Book Type Determines Collaboration Model:** Individual and Family everbound have fundamentally different collaboration rules
 2. **Voice Preservation:** Collaboration never compromises narrator voice authenticity
 3. **Structured Contributions:** No real-time co-editing; all collaboration is structured and trackable
-4. **Perspective Respect:** In Family Memoirs, conflicting memories are preserved, not resolved
+4. **Perspective Respect:** In Family everbound, conflicting memories are preserved, not resolved
 5. **Final Authority:** Clear ownership and approval rights at all times

 ### 1.2 Collaboration vs. Real-Time Editing